 What is Filtration?

-Moreover, the diameter of the efferent arteriole is less than the afferent arteriole diameter which again increases the blood pressure in the glomerulus.
-At this point, water and small molecules are squeezed out of the capillaries through the epithelium of the renal capsule and goes into the interior of the capsule.
-This filtrate is known as the glomerular filtrate, and it has the composition of blood except the large blood proteins, platelets and other large molecules.
+Moreover, the diameter of the efferent arteriole is less than that of afferent arteriole diameter.
+Thus, this increases the blood pressure in the glomerulus.
+At this point, water and small molecules are squeezed out of the capillaries through the epithelium of the renal capsule into the interior of the capsule.
+We call this filtrate glomerular filtrate, and it has the composition of blood, but it doesn’t have large blood proteins, platelets, and other large molecules.

 What is Reabsorption?

-What is the difference between Filtration and Reabsorption?
+What is the Difference Between Filtration and Reabsorption?